 - RB20DE NEO

-Little is known about the single-cam RB24S, mainly since it was extremely rare and was never produced for the JDM market, with the engine only being fitted to a small number of exported LHD Cefiro’s.
+Little is known about the single-cam RB24S, mainly since it was extremely rare and was never produced for the JDM market, with the engine only fitted to a small number of exported LHD Cefiros.

-This engine combined an RB30 head, RB25DE/DET block and an RB20DE/DET crank.
-It also used carburettors instead of Nissan’s ECCS fuel-injection system, which enabled it to rev higher than the RB25DE/DET since it has the same stroke as the RB20DE/DET, but the displacement of the RB25DE/DET.
+This engine combined an RB30 head, RB25DE/DET block, and an RB20DE/DET crank.
+It also used carburetors instead of Nissan’s ECCS fuel-injection system.
+This enabled it to rev higher than the RB25DE/DET since it has the same stroke as the RB20DE/DET but the displacement of the RB25DE/DET.

-Despite its revving abilities, the naturally aspirated RB24S managed to produce just 139hp at 145lb/ft torque, it certainly wasn’t an RB20DET killer!
+Despite its revving abilities, the naturally aspirated RB24S produced a measly 139 hp at 145 lb-ft torque.
+It certainly wasn’t an RB20DET killer!

-From 1993, the introduction of the RB25 saw Nissan eventually go on introduce three variations to the market:
+In 1993, the introduction of the RB25 saw Nissan introduce three new variations to the market:

 - RB25DET NEO

-Typically found in the GTR, this bigger brother of the RB25 certainly needs no introduction and is arguably one of the best engines ever made, but that comes at an ever-increasing price.
+Typically found in the GTR, this bigger brother of the RB25 certainly needs no introduction and is arguably one of the best engines ever made.
+But, in the present day, that comes at an ever-increasing price.